-Our current fleet of trash trucks has been retrofitted with automatic tippers that will unload standard 95- or 65-gallon garbage carts into the vehicles.
-All residences serviced by the City received a cart free of charge.
+All residences serviced by the City receive a standard 95- or 65-gallon garbage cart free of charge.
 Each of these carts is branded with the City’s name as well as a serial number that assigns it to a specific address.
 These carts are City property and must remain at that address for the life of the cart.
 Residents who move out of Temple Terrace must leave their cart for the new homeowner or be assessed a $75 charge on their final utility bill.
 Carts that are damaged by normal wear and tear will be replaced by the City.

 These City-issued carts are the only trash receptacles serviced curbside by City crews.

 Trash is collected on a twice-weekly pick-up schedule.
 ALL refuse should be placed inside the cart which should be set out within 5 feet of the curb, but not in the street, between sunset the night before collection and 7am on collection day.
 Containers must be removed by sunset on the day of collection.